 Proposed changes to Basin Plan section 1.5, paragraphs 1 to 6

-Prior to 1970, the Regional Board did not have an active water quality planning function.
-Water quality problems in surface streams and groundwater were responded to by setting controls on discharges.
+Prior to 1970, the Regional Water Board did not have an active water quality planning function.
+Water quality problems in surface waters and groundwaters were responded to by setting controls on discharges.
 Those discharge controls generally consisted of limiting the allowable increases in TDS concentrations and certain other parameters.
-Normally, the only additional requirement specified by the Regional Board was that the discharge could not create a nuisance or pollution.
+Normally, the only additional requirement specified by the Regional Water Board was that the discharge could not create a nuisance or pollution.

-At the request of the federal Water Quality Administration, predecessor to the EPA (and successor to the federal Water Pollution Control Administration), the so-called 1967 Standards were developed and published.
+At the request of the federal Water Quality Administration, predecessor to the USEPA (and successor to the federal Water Pollution Control Administration), the so-called 1967 Standards were developed and published.
 These standards applied to coastal and estuarine waters.

-By 1970, the Regional Board was actively involved in the formulation of plans to meet established water quality objectives.
-The federal Clean Water Act and Porter-Cologne Act, requiring basinwide planning on order to qualify for state and federal funding, plus the National Pollution Discharge Elimination System (NPDES), which empowers the states to set discharge standards, placed new tools in the hands of the Regional Boards and encouraged the development of new approaches to water quality management.
+By 1970, the Central Coast Water Board was actively involved in the formulation of plans to meet established water quality objectives.
+The CWA and Porter-Cologne Act, requiring regionwide planning on order to qualify for state and federal funding, plus the National Pollution Discharge Elimination System (NPDES), which empowers the states to set discharge standards, placed new tools in the hands of the Regional Water Boards and encouraged the development of new approaches to water quality management.

-The first single plan for this Region was the 1971 Interim Water Quality Control Plan.
+The first single plan for the Central Coast region was the 1971 Interim Water Quality Control Plan.
 It represented significant progress in that the 1967 Standards were incorporated and standards were designated for fresh water streams as well.

-Following adoption of the 1971 Interim Plan, the State Board developed and adopted the Ocean Plan and the Thermal Plan.
-The Regional Board expanded objectives for municipal and domestic water supplies.
+Following adoption of the 1971 Interim Plan, the State Water Board developed and adopted the Water Quality Control Plan for Ocean Waters of California (Ocean Plan) and the Water Quality Control Plan for Control of Temperature in the Coastal and Interstate Waters and Enclosed Bays and Estuaries of California (Thermal Plan).
+The Central Coast Water Board expanded objectives for municipal and domestic water supplies.
 Chemical objectives for the San Lorenzo River Subbasin (i.e., the Big Basin Hydrological Unit) were made more stringent.
-Incorporation of these State Board plans and Regional Board revisions produced the Revised Interim Water Quality Control Plan of 1973.
+Incorporation of these State Water Board plans and Central Coast Water Board revisions produced the Revised Interim Water Quality Control Plan of 1973.

-Work then began in earnest on a complete Water Quality Control Plan, the 1975 Basin Plan, which has been the foundation of the Regional Board’s planning operations since its adoption in 1975.
-Basin Plans were being developed statewide at that time under the direction of the State Water Resources Control Board (SWRCB).
+Work then began in earnest on a complete Water Quality Control Plan, the 1975 Basin Plan, which has been the foundation of the Central Coast Water Board’s planning operations since its adoption in 1975.
+Basin Plans were being developed statewide at that time under the direction of the State Water Board.
 In this region, the prime contractors for basin planning were Brown and Caldwell Consulting Engineers; Water Resources Engineers, Inc.; and Yoder, Trottner, Orlob and Associates.
 Water quality objectives were based largely on existing water quality.

 Proposed changes to Basin Plan section 1.6, paragraph 1

-The federal Clean Water Act (Section 303(c)) requires states to hold public hearings for review of water quality standards at least once every three years.
-Water quality standards consist of beneficial use designations and water quality criteria (objectives) necessary to protect those uses.
+The CWA (section 303(c)) requires states to hold public hearings for review of water quality standards at least once every three years.
+Water quality standards consist of beneficial use designations, water quality criteria (objectives) necessary to protect those uses, and consideration of antidegradation requirements to protect existing uses and high-quality waterbodies.

 Proposed changes to Basin Plan section 1.6, paragraphs 2 to 4

-At the conclusion of the triennial review public hearing, Regional Board staff prepares a priority list of potential problems to the Basin Plan that may result in amendments.
-Placing a potential problem on the priority list will only require the Regional Board staff to investigate the need for an amendment.
-It does not necessarily mean a revision of the water quality control plan will be made.
+At the conclusion of the triennial review public hearing, Regional Water Board staff prepares a priority list of issues that may enhance water quality protection.
+Placing an issue on the priority list only requires Regional Water Board staff to investigate the need for an amendment.
+It does not necessarily mean a revision of the Basin Plan will be made.

-Other items completed after the public hearing include:
+Other items completed after the triennial review public hearing include:

 Detailed workplans of each issue;

-Regional Board identification of issues that can be completed within existing resource allocations over a three-year period; and
+Regional Water Board identification of issues that can be completed with existing resource allocations over a three-year period; and